lingeringwillx/sims2py/README.md

 **pack_str(content)**

-Converts dictionaries created by the *unpack_str* function into a BytesIO file.
-Returns the file.
+Converts dictionaries created by the *unpack_str* function into a MemoryIO file and returns the file.

 **unpack_cpf(file)**